monora/tom/docs/domainmodel.rst

 Versioning
 ~~~~~~~~~~

-We suggest *Versioning* of trains and sections to support the synchronsisation of the domain model
+We suggest *versioning* of trains and sections to support the synchronsisation of the domain model
 between the systems of the cooperating companies.
 If a company make a change of section its
 `RouteSection.version` is incremented.
 Same with the `Train.version`.
 The receiver of a message
-containing the RoutingInfo [#f2]_ can use this information to identify the change and act
+containing the RoutingInfo [#f3]_ can use this information to identify the change and act
 accordingly.

 -----------------------